 Coastal communities on Scilly used the beach and tide to remove rubbish.
-Rubbish collections started on St Mary's after World War One with a tip on Porth Minick replaced by another on Lower Moors, which is still in use.
+Rubbish collections started on St Mary's after the First World War with a tip on Porth Minick replaced by another on Lower Moors, which is still in use.
 An incinerator was installed there in 1969.
 On the off islands the disposal of rubbish is still largely a private affair (Gill 1975, 164-5).